ESHAYAT102/esyt/README.md

 # ESYT

-A modern CLI tool to quickly scaffold React projects with your preferred tech stack.
+A modern CLI tool to quickly scaffold Vite or Next.js projects with your preferred tech stack.

 ## Overview

-`esyt` is a command-line interface tool that helps you create new React projects with optional TypeScript support and popular packages like Framer Motion, Clerk, Appwrite, and Prisma.
-It's built on top of Vite for lightning-fast development experience.
+`esyt` is a command-line interface tool that helps you create new Vite or Next.js projects with JavaScript or TypeScript, and popular packages like TailwindCSS, Framer Motion, Clerk, Appwrite, Prisma, and more.
+It provides a clean, professional setup experience with minimal output and smart automation.

 ## Installation